 § 19-1.
-What are nuisances under this chapter.-Whoever shall erect, establish, continue, maintain, use, own, or lease any building, erection, or place used for the purpose of lewdness, assignation, prostitution, gambling, illegal sale of whiskey, or illegal sale of beer, or illegal sale of narcotic drugs as defined in the Uniform Narcotic Drug Act is guilty of nuisance, and the building, erection, or place, or the ground itself, in or upon which such lewdness, assignation, prostitution gambling, or illegal sale of whiskey, beer, or narcotic drugs is conducted, permitted, or carried on, continued, or exists, and the furniture, fixtures, musical instruments and contents, are also declared a nuisance, and shall be enjoined and abated as hereinafter provided.
-Provided, that the illegal sale of beer shall not be declared to be a nuisance where the person or building sought to be enjoined is subject to the provisions of the Beverage Control Act of 1939.
+What are nuisances under this Chapter.-(a) The erection, establishment, continuance, maintenance, use, ownership or leasing of any building or place for the purpose of assignation, prostitution, gambling, illegal possession or sale of intoxicating liquors or illegal possession or sale of narcotic drugs as defined in the Uniform Narcotic Drug Act shall constitute a nuisance; and

+(b) The erection, establishment, continuance, maintenance, use, ownership or leasing of any building or place wherein or whereon are carried on, conducted, or permitted repeated acts which create and constitute a breach of the peace shall constitute a nuisance.

+(c) The building, or place, or the ground itself, in or upon which a nuisance as defined in subsections (a) or (b) above is carried on, and the furniture, fixtures, and contents, are also declared a nuisance, and shall be enjoined and abated as hereinafter provided.
 (Pub.
 Loc.
 1913, c.
 761, s.
 25; 1919, c.
 288; C. S., s.
 3180; 1949, c.
 1164; 1967, c.
-142.)
+142; 1971, c.
+655.)